affederaffe/deepl-py/README.md

 | Chinese       | ZH            |

-Thanks for reading, im new to the hole Github stuff and this is mir first "big" python program so please be kind :sweat_smile:
+Thanks for reading, im new to the hole Github stuff and this is mir first "big" python program :sweat_smile: